 Another way of looking at it is that precious metals ownership has shifted from weak hands (speculators, hedge funds, etc.), who only care about chasing price trends, to strong hands, who will not be trading out of their holdings.

-People generally buy gold coins and jewelry in order to hold them as core family assets, not to speculate on price movements.
+People generally buy gold coins and jewelry to hold them as core family assets, not to speculate on price movements.
 This gold isn't going to come back into the market unless much higher prices incentivize some people to sell, though a great many never will sell regardless of price.

 Favorable seasonality didn't stop prices from falling last year, to be sure.
 Seasonality can't be counted on every year.
 But with gold and silver prices having bounced off their most deeply oversold levels in years, the technical setup for a seasonal rally into early 2014 looks promising.